Pep7799/Pep7799/README.md

 - 👋 Hi, I’m @Pelumi
-- 🌱 I’m currently learning React JS
+- 🌱 I am currently learning Redux
 - 💞️ I’m looking to collaborate on open source and projects
 - 📫 How to reach me folamioluwapelumi1@gmail.com